awkwordplay/awkwordplay.github.io/_posts/2014-12-01-everyday-hassles-in-go.markdown

  [process exited with non-zero status]
 {% endhighlight %}

 The main problem here is that we've lost information - the sort.Interface is not a slice anymore.
+We've lost the ability to iterate over it the moment we created an interface out of it.
+We could provide all the operations which can be done on a slice in an interface, in the following way:

+{% highlight go %}
+type Slice interface{
+	Get(i int) interface{}
+	// ...
+{% endhighlight %}

+We pretty much had to stop at the very first method, we have to abuse the interface{} type everywhere.
+If only we could write something like the following:

+{% highlight go %}
+type Slice a interface {
+	Get(i int) a
+	Len() int
+	Append(a) []a
+}
+{% endhighlight %}

+That way, our compiler would know that the Get method of a Slice Int returns an int, the Get method of a Slice String returns a string etc.

-We've lost the ability to iterate over it the moment we created an interface out of it - which was not our intention at all.
-We only had to do that due to Go's inability to express concepts in a generic way.
-Interfaces are very one dimensional.
-We can not build on top of them.
-In an expressive language, like haskell's, we can say: "given a type 'a' which elements can be compared against each other to see if they are equivalent, we can write a function which removes duplicates from a list (slice) of these elements".
+In an expressive type system, like haskell's, we can do exactly that.
+The deduping example can be stated the following way: "given a type 'a' which elements can be compared against each other to see if they are equivalent, we can write a function which removes duplicates from a list of these elements".

 That function, in the Haskell standard library, is Data.List.nub: